inpsyde/composer-asset-compiler/docs/007-Hash_and_Lock.md

 ## Custom source files

-Very likely, the compiled assets will change when the assets "sources" are changed.
-_Composer Assets Compiler_ is not aware of where sources are located, so it can't calculate the bash based on them.
+Very likely, the compiled assets will change when the assets "sources" are changed. _Composer Assets Compiler_ is not aware of where sources are located, so it can't take those into account when calculating the hash.

 That's why there's a `src-paths` configuration, that can be used to instruct _Composer Assets Compiler_ about the source files to use as a base for the package's hash.